 Healthcare Providers

-To equip healthcare professionals with knowledge and tools to provide more respectful, supportive, and compassionate care to patients of all body sizes, The Rudd Center has developed a free educational resource titled Supportive Obesity Care.
+To equip healthcare professionals with knowledge and tools to provide more respectful, supportive, and compassionate care to patients of all body sizes, the Rudd Center has developed a free educational resource titled Supportive Obesity Care.

 The Supportive Obesity Care website, which was created in collaboration with Eli Lilly and Company, aims to raise awareness of how weight stigma manifests in the healthcare setting, educate clinicians about the damaging effects of weight stigma on patients, and offer practical strategies that are applicable in everyday clinical practice to improve supportive patient care.
 We invite you to use and share the educational videos, podcasts, and handouts throughout this website.